-Firms that once hired straight out of law school, are now forced to re-evaluate efficiencies.
-Training young lawyers takes time and costs money which is increasingly difficult to justify.
-As a result, firms have pleaded with law schools—schools with curriculums steeped in theory with little attention devoted to the essential skills required to enter practice—to introduce practical training.
+Firms that once hired students straight out of law school are now forced to reevaluate efficiencies.
+Training young lawyers takes time and costs money, which is increasingly difficult to justify.
+As a result, firms are pleading with law schools to introduce practical training.

 Baylor Law has been ahead of the curve for years, training its students to practice law when they walk out the door.
 From the first minute of orientation—the language used, the expectations set—it is all about becoming a professional.
 Here, students learn to write contracts, do trademark applications, craft sales agreements, and negotiate on behalf of their clients—just like in practice.
 So on day one of their first jobs, they not only find themselves significantly ahead of other graduates, they hit the ground running.